High order paracontrolled calculus: Details on the parabolic setting

 \ssk

-The above mentioned cancellation effect is quantified by the property \eqref{prop:cancellation} stated in Proposition \ref{prop:SO} below; note here that it makes sense at an intuitive level to say that $L^\frac{a-|J|-2k}{2}$ encodes cancellation in the space-variable of order $a-|J|-2k$, that $V_J$ encodes a cancellation in space of order $|J|$ and that the moment condition \eqref{eq:moment} encodes a cancellation property in the time-variable of order $k$ for the convolution operator $m^\star_t$.
-Since we are in the parabolic scaling, a cancellation of order $k$ in time corresponds to a cancellation of order $2k$ in space, so that $V_J L^\frac{a-|J|-2k}{2} P_t^{(c)} \otimes m^\star_t$ has a space-time cancellation property of order $a$.
+The above mentioned cancellation effect is quantified by the property \eqref{prop:cancellation} stated in Proposition \ref{prop:SO} below.
+Note here that it makes sense at an intuitive level to say that $L^\frac{a-|J|-2k}{2}$ encodes cancellation in the space-variable of order $a-|J|-2k$, that $V_J$ encodes a cancellation in space of order $|J|$ and that the moment condition \eqref{eq:moment} encodes a cancellation property in the time-variable of order $k$ for the convolution operator $m^\star_t$.
+Since we are in the parabolic scaling, a cancellation of order $k$ in time corresponds to a cancellation of order $2k$ in space, so the operator $V_J L^\frac{a-|J|-2k}{2} P_t^{(c)} \otimes m^\star_t$ is expected to have a space-time cancellation property of order $a$.

 \ssk

 \begin{definition*} {\it Given an operator $Q := V_I\,\phi(L)$, with $|I|\geq 1$, defined by functional calculus from some appropriate function $\phi$, we write $Q^\bullet$ for the \textbf{formal dual operator}